New Orleans, Louisiana

 I brew almost entirely ales.
 These are fairly evenly spread between American, English, Irish, and Belgian varieties.
 In the almost four years of homebrewing, I have only repeated a few recipes.
 When it comes down to it, my favorite style could be defined as “experimental.”

 My favorite is an ever-evolving recipe for Vanilla Cream Ale.
 It is a session-style beer that is basically a Blonde Ale with an ounce of vanilla added at different stages.

 Have you ever had a homebrew mistake that turned out great?

 My first Double IPA turned into a Belgian Double IPA.
 I relaxed and had a few too many homebrews on brew day, causing me to skimp on sanitation a bit.
 The Belgian yeast from a previous batch survived the rinsing of the carboy and put the brew into a whole different direction than intended.
 I was lucky it turned out so good, and I have been trying to recreate it ever since.

 What style(s) will you never brew?

 Never?
-I didn't think I would ever brew an American Pilsner.
-I did just that a month ago.
-This brew was then dyed green for St. Patrick's Day in order to have a "festive" beer for some of my friends with closed minds as far as the world of beer goes.
+I didn’t think I would ever brew an American Pilsner, but I did just that a month ago.
+This brew was then dyed green for St. Patrick’s Day in order to have a “festive” beer for some of my friends with close-minded drinkers as far as the world of beer goes.

 Are you a BJCP Judge?
 If so, what is your rank and how long have you been judging?